pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Main Services.md

 - Elastic Compute Cloud
 - Combination of processor and ram
 - IaaS
+- Can use any software version you need
 - Use Cases
 	- hosting apps/websites
 	- Dev/test environments